aleon1220/AI-prompts/Meetings/comprehensive-summary.md

-# Powerful comprehensive prompt meetings
+# prompt to generate a comprehensive summary for a meeting transcript
 Please generate detailed meeting minutes.
 Include the following elements in your output:

 * Meeting Title: Provide the title or a concise description of the meeting's purpose.